 LandXML data is available at no additional cost through participating NSW Land Registry Services authorised Information Brokers with the purchase of the corresponding plan image.

-The project is scheduled for completion in 2022 and will convert all new and historic NSW registered survey plans into LandXML.
+The project is ongoing and will convert all new and historic NSW registered survey plans into LandXML.